agombolay/ribose-map/Set-Up-Instructions/Required-Software.md

   * Required Modules:

 * [umitools] (https://github.com/brwnj/umitools):
-  * umitools is used to trim UMIs and remove duplicate reads
+  * umitools is used to trim unique molecular identifiers (UMIs) and to remove duplicate reads

 * [MACS2] (https://pypi.python.org/pypi/MACS2):
   * MACS2 is used to call peaks based on alignment results